Korean Medieval Zombie Drama ‘Kingdom’ Is Coming To Netflix And It’s Seriously F*cked Up

 Mr Kim explained his excitement at being involved with the project to The Hollywood Reporter.

 I am thrilled about partnering with an eminent writer like Kim Eun-hee.
-Kingdom presents the opportunity to work on longform television at its most ambitious and on a truly cinematic scale because of the unparalleled creative freedom that Netflix as a global internet television network provides.Zombies in the Wailing - 20th Century Fox Korea
+Kingdom presents the opportunity to work on longform television at its most ambitious and on a truly cinematic scale because of the unparalleled creative freedom that Netflix as a global internet television network provides.Image result for zombies the wailingZombies in the Wailing - 20th Century Fox Korea

 Meanwhile Kim Eun-hee, who’s been working on the project since 2011, said she was excited to be working with Netflix on a story that she hopes will reflect the fears and anxieties of modern times through the lens of an historic setting.